wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 The Pivotal Cloud Foundry (PCF) integration includes a a rich set of alerts out of the box.
 You can preview the alerts in the **Alerts** tab of the integration.
 This page gives details for each alert.

+{% include tip.html content="This functionality will be available for all Wavefront instances soon." %}

 ## PAS Active Locks Alerts

 Total count of how many locks the system components are holding.